-15th edition of the UK’s leading event for Milsatcom professionals
+16th edition of the UK’s leading event for Milsatcom professionals

 The conference is an outstanding opportunity to hear briefs from industry and government experts, consider new case studies and to engage in discussions on the latest technology for secure and seamless Milsatcom delivery.

-The conference programme will feature a mix of carefully selected topics covered by military and industry expert speakers:
+Chaired by Gerard Donelan, Vice President Defence & Security, SES, the seminar agenda will feature a mix of carefully selected topics covered by military and industry expert speakers: